 Fallout is known to make use of MSBDS to steal data.
 Fallout is capable of bypassing the Kernel Address Space Layout Randomization (KASLR).
 Researchers point out that the new processors which are capable of handling the meltdown attacks are much easier to be exploited using Fallout than the previous ones.

 RIDL stands for Rogue In-Flight Data Load.
 RIDL is also known to use MFBDS in addition to MLPDS to acquire data.
 Attackers can execute code using cloud resources, malicious websites or advertisements and can steal data by breaking any security barriers.

-How are these new wave of attacks different from Spectre and Meltdown?
+How are these new waves of attacks different from Spectre and Meltdown?

 All machines presently using Intel processors are affected.
 The upcoming processors would handle these vulnerabilities in the hardware itself.
 Reports indicate that Advanced Micro Devices (AMD) and Advanced RISC Machine (ARM) processors are not affected.

 The tech giants have come up with patches working with Intel to help customers stay secure.
-Microsoft has issued OS-level updates to mitigate MDS vulnerabilities.
+Microsoft has issued OS-level updates to mitigate MDS Attacks.
 Microsoft claims that steps have been taken to secure Azure’s cloud infrastructure.
 Apple included these patches with the latest updates for MacOS Mojave.
 Google’s cloud infrastructure has been secured and Chrome OS 74 has now disabled hyper-threading.
-Ubuntu and Red Hat have also issued updates to handle these vulnerabilities.
+Ubuntu and Red Hat have also issued updates to handle these MDS Attacks.

 Please refer to this KB article.